apollographql/specs-core/core.spec.md

 ## Referencing versions and activating implementations

-Schema documents **must** reference a feature version which supports all the schema elements and behaviors required by the document.
+Schema documents MUST reference a feature version which supports all the schema elements and behaviors required by the document.
 As a practical matter, authors should generally prefer to reference the [lowest](#sec-Ordering) versions which can [satisfy](#sec-Satisfaction) their requirements, as this imposes the fewest constraints on processors and is thus more likely to be supported.
-Authors **may** choose a higher version which they believe has sufficient support.
+Authors MAY choose a higher version which they believe has sufficient support.

-If a processor chooses to activate support for a feature, the processor **must** activate an implementation which can [satisfy](#sec-Satisfaction) the version required by the document.
+If a processor chooses to activate support for a feature, the processor MUST activate an implementation which can [satisfy](#sec-Satisfaction) the version required by the document.

 # Extensibility

-Any directives, scalars, enums, input objects, and other schema elements defined by specs **may** be **extensible**.
+Any directives, scalars, enums, input objects, and other schema elements defined by specs MAY be **extensible**.
 This means that their definitions within a core schema document do not have to exactly match definitions provided by specs.
 Instead, definitions should match all usages within the document.

 Standard extensibility rules:
 - **Directives** may be defined as taking additional arguments, provided those arguments are [prefixed](#sec-Prefixing) with the name of a document feature followed by two underscores ({"__"}).
 These arguments are interpreted as metadata-on-metadata, and are routed to the declaring spec for interpretation